mountaindust/Planktos/README.md

 boundaries from vertex data, be sure and check that boundary segments are not intersecting each other away from specified vertices!
 A quick way to do this is to call environment.plot_envir() after the mesh import is done to visually check that the boundary formed correctly and doesn't cross itself in unexpected ways.
+There is also a method of the environment class called add_vertices_to_2D_ibmesh which will add vertices at all 2D mesh crossing points, however it's use is discouraged because it results in complex vertices that attach more than two mesh segments and leftover segments that do not contribute to the dynamics at all.
+Do not expect meshes resulting from this method to have undergone rigorous testing, and running the method will add significant computational overhead due to the need to search for crossings.

 When experimenting with different agent behavior than what is prescribed in the swarm class by default (e.g. different movement rules), it is strongly suggested